imwaffe/ColorblindSimulator/README.md

 # Colorblind Simulator
-Basic graphical interface that allows the user to load images and simulate color vision deficiencies.
+Basic graphical interface that allows the user to load images and simulate color vision deficiencies.<br>
+This particular version allows execution of automated perceptual tests.

 ## Usage
 The user loads single or multiple images and can select the desired